AndrewTrieu/authapp/README.md

 # Authentication Service for Online Forum

 This is a simple authentication service for an online forum.
-Online deployment is done using Fly.io at <https://authapp.fly.dev/>.
+Online deployment is done using Fly.io at ~~<https://authapp.fly.dev/>~~ (DELETED).

 ## Features